A medical professional in a difficult conversation with a patient

 These are small, focused cohorts — around 30 students per class — exactly the setting where the quality of each rehearsal matters most.

-With the MetaMedicsVR AI Platform, UMA recreates these exact situations as conversational AI patients: the patient expressing suicidal ideation, the agitated or aggressive patient, the person in acute mental distress.
-Every student practises each one as many times as they need — unlimited practice, in a safe place — and every attempt is assessed automatically and objectively against a rubric.
+The patient expressing suicidal ideation, the agitated or aggressive patient, the person in acute distress.
+Every student practises each one as many times as they need, and every attempt is assessed automatically and objectively against a rubric.

 Why it matters